investindex/Vocab/README.md

 #### Other sites

+[Dimensional Fund Advisors](https://www.dimensional.com/us-en/insights) and [Alpha Architect](https://alphaarchitect.com/blog/) publish high-quality, relevant research that anyone can access.
+If you use Reddit, you can join [Alpha Architect's subreddit](https://www.reddit.com/r/alphaarchitect/) to see posts linking to their research.

 [The ETF Research Center website](https://www.etfrc.com/funds/overlap.php) has a tool that calculates the overlap of the weighted allocation of different ETFs.
 For example, the overlap between VTI (total US) and VOO (the S&P 500) is currently 84%.
 The overlap between VT (total global) and AVUV (US small cap value) is currently 1%.

 The website [Portfolio Visualizer](https://www.portfoliovisualizer.com) provides an effortless means of backtesting various portfolios.
 For example, you can use the [asset allocation backtest tool](https://www.portfoliovisualizer.com/backtest-asset-class-allocation) to compare the returns of US small cap value stocks vs. US cap-weighted stocks since 1972.
 The [portfolio backtest tool](https://www.portfoliovisualizer.com/backtest-portfolio) lets you compare the total return of specific funds as far back as 1985.
 On a more advanced level, you can use [this part](https://www.portfoliovisualizer.com/factor-analysis) of the website to test what exposure to different factors a given fund has achieved by simply typing in its ticker symbol and selecting the Fama-French five-factor model (or other models like the AQR model if you're interested).
 Be aware that the factor regression is valid only for funds that invest in US stocks.